Harshithabr18/tteh/README.md

 ---

-# 👥 Slide 12: Contributors & Details
+# 👥 Contributors & Details

-## 👥 Contributors

 (Keep your table exactly as it is here)